Step 1: Discover What Content Writing Really Means

 - Grammarly: For editing and tone checks.

-- Google Trends: For finding ideas.
+- Google Trends: For finding topic ideas.

-Step 3: Build Your Freelance Portfolio Before You Apply Anywhere
+Step 3: Build Your Freelance Portfolio

 Your portfolio can be a simple folder with well-written sample articles that demonstrate:

-- Your structure (headings, flow, and clarity)
+- Your structure including headings, flow, and clarity.

-Step 4: Finding clients
+Step 4: Finding Clients

-Step 5: Learn how to negotiate price
+Step 5: Learn How to Negotiate Price

 Step 6: Keep Improving and Building Your Brand

-As you write more, always ensure you;
+As you write more, make sure you:

 Tips for Freelancing Beginners

 - Accept feedback.
-It’s how you grow.
+It is how you grow.

 - Be reliable.
 Deadlines build your reputation more than talent does.